aleeraser/luzern-velox-bot/README.md

 1. **Create the Service File:** Create a file named `luzern-velox-vibebot.service` in `/etc/systemd/system/` with content similar to the example below.
 You might need `sudo` privileges.
 2. **Customize:** Adjust paths (especially `WorkingDirectory` and `ExecStart`) and `User`/`Group` to match your setup.
 Ensure the specified user has the necessary permissions to run the bot and access its data files (like `known_cameras.json` and the user list).
-3. **Environment Variables:** Set the `TELEGRAM_BOT_TOKEN` and any other required environment variables either directly in the service file using `Environment="VAR=value"` directives or in a separate environment file specified by `EnvironmentFile=`.
-Using an environment file is generally recommended for sensitive data like API tokens.
+3. **Environment Variables:** The bot reads configuration from a `.env` file in its `WorkingDirectory` by default.
+Ensure the `.env` file (created during setup) is present in the `WorkingDirectory` specified below and contains the necessary `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID`.
+Alternatively, you can set environment variables directly using `Environment="VAR=value"` directives in the service file, or specify a different environment file using `EnvironmentFile=`.
+The `.env` file in the working directory takes precedence if found.
 4. **Enable & Start:**

     ```bash